 He can even bet/fold if he likes – but then the question is again – why so much?

 Why put so much fold equity into your hand and cost yourself win rate?

 Aggressive and Passive Dead Money, in the darkness of low-stakes poker purgatory, are what binds the games together.
-We’ll be talking more about this – after all, it’s especially on my mind, with two Easy Game study groups currently doing great work under my instruction.
+We’ll be talking more about this – after all, it’s especially on my mind, with two Easy Game study groups currently doing great work.